Blendify/blender-manual/blender_docs/manual/interface/buttons_and_controls.rst

 -----------

-To change many toggle buttons at once, you can :kbd:`LMB` drag over multiple buttons, This works for checkboxes, toggles in the outliner and layer buttons.
+To change many toggle buttons at once, you can :kbd:`LMB` drag over multiple buttons, This works for checkboxes, toggles in the Outliner and layer buttons.

   .. note::